birders-slack/documentation/README.md

 1. Introduce yourself.
 This is what the #intros channel is for.
 Where are you from?
 What brought you here?

 1. Update your profile.
-Add a photo, say where you live, plug your blog or Twitter handle.
+Add a photo, say where you live, plug your blog or Twitter.
 Whatever else you think people should know.

 1. Explore the channels.
 There are channels organized around regions (e.g. #nyc, #los-angeles), birding events, and various other birding topics.